mildred/backup-next/README.md

 The driver can add more descriptor types and can handle some configuration files if wanted.

-To dinf the driver for a given descriptor, the backup system will try to find a file named `driver` or `driver.sh` that is in the same directory as the descriptor.
+To find the driver for a given descriptor, the backup system will try to find a file named `driver` or `driver.sh` that is in the same directory as the descriptor.
 The `driver` or `driver.sh` is generally a symbolic link pointing to a driver implementation in `PREFIX/share/backup/drivers/`.